 GFK Ready for service on Sunday and Wednesday lunch times

 I had a lovely chat with Cath yesterday and she explained how everything works.
-Although it’s very generous of people to turn up with a food parcel you can imagine the storage needed for small items of perishable foods – it just isn’t practical.
-The new Wednesday Hot Dog lunch sessions alone will need around 150 sausages each week so bulk buying is really the only practical way forward for this project.
+Although it’s very generous of people to turn up with a food parcel you can imagine the storage needed for small amounts of perishable foods – it just isn’t practical.
+The new Wednesday Hot Dog lunch sessions alone will need around 150 sausages each week so bulk buying is the only practical way forward.

 I would also like to say a special thanks to @GrimsbyLive for the use of their pictures for this blog.